hyperpower/carpio21/examples/1-1-4-line_vs_box/report.rst

 Problem Description
 ===================

-We want to find intersection results of a line vs box.
+We want to find intersection results of a Line vs Box.

 .. figure:: fig/illustration.png
    :align: center